J-gonz-alt-3/ClientFSApp-NextJS_API_CSS_Vercel/README.md

 As of writing this, all pages on this WebApplication have been coded to be fully Responsive across all devices.

-I would say about 50% of the client data is currently on the site, however that task is still in progress.
+I would say about 50% of the data is currently on the site, however that task is still in progress.

 As far as the color scheme of the site as a whole, that is still pending and open for change depending on my and the client's perspective as we inch closer to project completion.
 (Not too worried about this tbh).